TigoCTM/tigoctm/src/hugo/content/cta2.es.md

 <div class="Information-info">
 ## For more information about this once in a lifetime opportunity, fill out the form below

-<a href="#" class="u-btn u-btn-x-large theme-btn-primary">Llena el formulario a continuacion para mayor información</a>
+<a href="#" class="u-btn u-btn-x-large theme-btn-primary">Llena el formulario a continuación para mayor información</a>
 </div>